 Second important question: how much control do you want to have over your venture?

 If that is one of the major principles for you, then cut off the idea with calling external funding in and look at bootstrapping or alternative self-funding schemes.
 You appear to be the only decision-maker and free to pivot from one corner of the market to absolutely different one.

 Unlike any venture investing scheme, which works approximately the same: you are expected to provide some ownership equity to your investor and they gonna rebuild your strategy and advise you what actions to take and decisions to make.
 In other words, many opinions are about to meet, a lot of meetings and discussions to handle.

 Questions #3: what returns are you expecting from this enterprise?

 Now we all know what does bootstrapping mean and obviously, you cannot expect some fixed income or salary to come to your pocket with this approach, right?
 Most of your cash flow from this project is going to be injected back into it – that is how companies with limited budgets develop and grow.

-In the case of investors’ involvement, it’s easier.
+In case of investors’ involvement, it’s easier.
 Even though a salary will be somehow limited at early stages and fixed in the contract, you are still guaranteed with a monthly payment, which sounds secure, doesn’t it?